-To this end, the municipality shall:
+- To this end, the municipality shall: - o continue to adhere to all constitutional, safety, health, systems, financial and asset-related legislation; - o regularly review and update amendments to the above legislation;

-- continue to adhere to all constitutional, safety, health, systems, financial and assetrelated legislation; - o regularly review and update amendments to the above legislation; - review and update its current policies and by-laws to ensure compliance with the requirements of prevailing legislation; and - o effectively apply legislation for the benefit of the community.
+- review and update its current policies and by-laws to ensure compliance with the requirements of prevailing legislation; and - o effectively apply legislation for the benefit of the community.

-• Sustainable service delivery
+Sustainable service delivery

-The municipality shall strive to provide to its customers services that are technically, environmentally and financially sustainable.
+The municipality shall strive to provide to its customer's services that are technically, environmentally and financially sustainable.
 To this end, the municipality shall:

-- identify a suite of levels and standards of service that conform with statutory requirements and rules for their application based on long-term affordability to the municipality; - identify technical and functional performance criteria and measures, and establish a commensurate monitoring and evaluation system; - o identify current and future demand for services, and demand management strategies; - set time-based targets for service delivery that reflect the need to newly construct, upgrade, renew, and dispose infrastructure assets, where applicable in line with national targets; - apply a risk management process to identify service delivery risks at asset level and appropriate responses; - prepare and adopt a maintenance strategy and plan to support the achievement of the required performance; - allocate budgets based on long-term financial forecasts that take cognisance of the full life-cycle needs of existing and future infrastructure assets and the risks to achieving the adopted performance targets; - strive for alignment of the financial statements with the actual service delivery potential of the infrastructure assets; and - implement its tariff and credit control and debt collection policies to sustain and protect the affordability of services by the community.
+- i. identify a suite of levels and standards of service that conform with statutory requirements and rules for their application based on long-term affordability to the municipality; - ii. identify technical and functional performance criteria and measures, and establish a commensurate monitoring and evaluation system; - iii. identify current and future demand for services, and demand management strategies; - iv. set time-based targets for service delivery that reflect the need to newly construct, upgrade, renew, and dispose infrastructure assets, where applicable in line with national targets; - v. apply a risk management process to identify service delivery risks at asset level and appropriate responses; - vi. prepare and adopt a maintenance strategy and plan to support the achievement of the required performance; - vii. allocate budgets based on long-term financial forecasts that take cognisance of the full life-cycle needs of existing and future infrastructure assets and the risks to achieving the adopted performance targets; - viii. strive for alignment of the financial statements with the actual service delivery potential of the infrastructure assets; and - ix. implement its tariff and credit control and debt collection policies to sustain and protect the affordability of services by the community.